mmcdermott011/discord_sloth/README.md

 ## Prerequisites
 * Have git installed locally on your machine and a github account
 * Being familiar with virtual environments
+* Create a discord app here and connect it to whatever server you want it to run on https://discord.com/developers/applications

 ## Getting Started
 * Clone the repository to your local computer using: